Ebazhanov/linkedin-skill-assessments-quizzes/aws/aws-quiz.md

 - [ ] EC2 Auto Scaling groups
 - [ ] AWS Shield Advanced
 - [ ] RDS Read Replicas
-- [x] all of these answers
+- [x] All of the above

 #### Q44.
 If a set of servers are located within a private subnet of your VPC, how can you connect those servers to on-premise servers?

 - [ ] Establish a connection with AWS Direct Connect.
 - [ ] Use the AWS Client VPN.
 - [ ] Install a OpenVPN server on an instance that is located within the subnet with an elastic IP.
-- [x] All of these options can establish a connection to a private subnet.
+- [x] All of the above can establish a connection to a private subnet.

 #### Q45.
 You have a UDP load balancer that is created by an instance that is running an NGINX proxy.
 Your application performance management (APM) solution can detect failures in your load balancer instance and transfer the Elastic IP to a passive standby instance.
 Using the AWS CLI, which script do you program into your APM to move the Elastic IP?